-• Be based on high-level fundamental and applied research, particularly by:

-- offering continuous support for collaborative projects, above and beyond allocating public resources to R&D (funding public research, supporting private research and taking into account the shared benefits of innovation),

-- regularly updating the technological roadmaps and facilitating coordination between stakeholders, who will share the benefits of new innovations,

-- offering a long-term strategic vision for the future of research, with stable public policies on low-carbon energy technologies.

-- Support the development of innovative companies capable of producing disruptive technological advances, - Facilitate the adoption and spread of disruptive innovations conducive to the transition to a low-carbon economy, particularly via financial support for experimentation and the creation of the training structures required to ensure their penetration, development and long-term viability (maintenance, technological development) - Ensure that consumption habits and lifestyle factors are taken into consideration by research and development projects, as well as technologies and production methods.
-Develop this approach to support the spread of new technologies (analysing their social relevance and the conditions for their appropriation by consumers, cf. for example Section 3.3 on the residential-tertiary sector) but also upstream in the research phase (analysing the city;" relationship to work; "intelligent buildings" etc.).
+- Be based on high-level fundamental and applied research, particularly by: - offering continuous support for collaborative projects, above and beyond allocating public resources to R&D (funding public research, supporting private research and taking into account the shared benefits of innovation), - regularly updating the technological roadmaps and facilitating coordination between stakeholders, who will share the benefits of new innovations, - offering a long-term strategic vision for the future of research, with stable public policies on low-carbon energy technologies. - Support the development of innovative companies capable of producing disruptive technological advances, - Facilitate the adoption and spread of disruptive innovations conducive to the transition to a low-carbon economy, particularly via financial support for experimentation and the creation of the training structures required to ensure their penetration, development and long-term viability (maintenance, technological development) - Ensure that consumption habits and lifestyle factors are taken into consideration by research and development projects, as well as technologies and production methods.
+Develop this approach to support the spread of new technologies (analysing their social relevance and the conditions for their appropriation by consumers, cf. for example Section 3.3 on the residential-tertiary sector) but also upstream in the research phase (analysing the expectations and requirements of stakeholders from a social angle: "making the city;" relationship to work; "intelligent buildings" etc.).